phaserjs/template-react/README.md

 }
 ```

-In the code above, you can get a reference to the current Phaser Game instance and the current Scene by calling `ref()`.
+In the code above, you can get a reference to the current Phaser Game instance and the current Scene by creating a reference with `useRef()` and assign to PhaserGame component.

-From this state reference, the game instance is available via `toRaw(phaserRef.value.game)` and the most recently active Scene via `toRaw(phaserRef.value.scene)`
+From this state reference, the game instance is available via `phaserRef.current.game` and the most recently active Scene via `phaserRef.current.scene`.

 The `onCurrentActiveScene` callback will also be invoked whenever the the Phaser Scene changes, as long as you emit the event via the EventBus, as outlined above.